operator-playground-io/MariaDB-Operator-Playground-tile/tutorials/grafana-operator.md

 EOF
 ```

-Here we are choosing Prometheus as datasourse.
+In the above details, we have chosen Prometheus as our DataSource.

-Step 9: Execute below command to create instance of Grafana datasource:
+**Step 2: Create an instance of Grafana DataSource using the following command.**

 ```execute
 kubectl create -f prometheus-datasources.yaml -n my-grafana-operator
 ```

-Output:
+This will produce the below output for the instance created.

 ```
 grafanadatasource.integreatly.org/prometheus-grafanadatasource created
 ```

-Step 10: Check Pods status:
+**Step 3: Check the status of pods.**

 ```execute